tecla5/easy-graphql-auth/packages/feathers-app/Auth0.md

 Demo app showcasing how to configure a full client/server Feathers app with Auth0 authentication provider, using localstorage to store/retrieve JWT token.

+Note: Ideally this demo app should be using the `app-auth` package (see `/packages`) which contain generic setup code suitable for most client apps.

+## Status

+_Work In Progress_

+Please help out to make this a good feathers auth0 demo app.

 ## Strategy

 - (1) You register your application with the OAuth Provider.
 This includes giving the provider a callback URL (more on this later).
 The provider will give you an app identifier and an app secret.
 The secret is basically a special password for your app.